ZexinChen/AlphaTracker/Manual/BehavioralClustering.md

 Set the Behavioral Clustering folder as the current directory.

 ```
-cd "Behavioral Clustering"
+cd BehavioralClustering
 ```

-Change the following settings in ```./utils_file/setting.py```.
+Change the following settings in ```./setting.py```.
 Changes for individual behavior and social behavior are explained separately here.

 #### Configuration for individual behavior